Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Conclusions and Future Work

 As a result we find terms of different complexity leading to different levels of synchronization control, where synchronization is measured using the Kuramoto parameter.
 The results clearly demonstrate the ability of GP-based control to bring a desynchronized system to a synchronization state and vice versa.
 For forced synchronization, in any setup we find simple control laws, suggesting a single oscillator taking over the control and governing the overall dynamics.
 For forced desynchronization, laws of increasing complexity are found, where the complexity increased with that of the system complexity.

 The results in all setups highlight the importance of designing the objective functions appropriately.
 In the current setup, we simply relied on learning the control laws by minimizing the error with the desired output.
 We did not specify any symmetry or energy function to be minimized, nor did we restrict the number of oscillators to be controlled.
 These details appear to be important for using our methods in a real-world application.
+The difficulty in the very general approach is recognized by the asymmetry of the control laws, which is a disadvantage in our opinion.
+One thus has to carefully analyze the objectives and may upgrade them step by step if unwanted solutions occur.

 Further work will extend current methods in several ways: a subsequent automatic stability analysis would be performed for the numerical experiments.
 This way one can immediately distinguish stable and useful control dynamics from unstable ones.
 Second, we aim to look into the design of better objective functions, taking into consideration prior domain knowledge, e.g. in the form of additive symmetry terms.
 Finally, we plan to integrate methods in our framework that would search for the optimal sensor (for measurement) and pressure (for actuation) points in the network for a better control.